mgsystemsdev/code-learning-path/README.md

 # code-learning-path

 **Purpose:** A multi-trajectory learning repository tracking courses, projects, and templates across Python, Web, and DevOps.
+> **Note:** Currently, the only active trajectory under development is the **Python trajectory**.
+All other trajectories are planned for future work.

+---

 ## Overview
 - A **trajectory** is a focused learning lane (e.g., *python-trajectory*, *react-trajectory*).
 Each trajectory keeps its own courses, personal projects, and templates.